Kingcitaldo125/Brain-ck-Interpreter/README.md

 # Brain-ck-Interpreter
-A compiler and interperter for the Brainf*ck esoteric programming language.
+A compiler and interpreter for the Brainf*ck esoteric programming language.
 This is based on the language design section described in the [Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck).

 ![](./images/mandelbrot_out.PNG "Mandelbrot set output")